aditisrao2/Automatic-Text-Summarizer/README.md

 Users are provided with three options for providing input data :

-1) USers can manually type the text and then request a summary.
+1) Users can manually type the text and then request a summary.

 2) Users can open a file containing the text they wish to summarize.